JakeKurtz/rexhue/docs/source/car_paint_flex.md

 #### Tint

 Sets the color of the flakes tint in the paint.
+Since the flakes are embedded inside the base coat, the color of the base coat will influence the flake tint.
 <figure>
   <img src="_static/media/flake_tint/strip.png" alt="my alt text"/>
-  <figcaption text-align="center">Variation of flake tints, with absorption value of 5.5</figcaption>
+  <figcaption text-align="center">Variation of flake tints</figcaption>
 </figure>

 #### Scale